 Do you need to take an English-language exam?

 You can get information on test dates, scheduling and costs at the respective websites of TOEFL or IELTS, or Cambridge English.
 When taking the TOEFL or IELTS exam, please use HU's institutional code 9942 for your results to be copied to us directly.

 Students with a foreign diploma must show proof of Dutch proficiency to enrol into a Dutch-taught programme.
 This also applies to students with a Dutch nationality who have obtained their high school diploma outside of the Netherlands.

 HU accepts the following documents as proof of Dutch proficiency:

 - NT2 Diploma Programme II (CEFR level B2).
 The NT2-II test is centrally administered through DUO; check their website for information on test dates, scheduling and costs.

-- As an alternative to the Staatsexamen NT2-II, HU offers its own language tests in July and August of 2022.
-More information can be found on this page.
+- As an alternative to the Staatsexamen NT2-II, HU offers its own language tests before the start of the academic year.
+More information and dates can be found on this page.

 - Certificate Dutch as a Foreign Language (CVaNT in Dutch): either certificate 'STRT' (CEFR level B2) or certificate 'EDUP' (CEFR level C1).